karangrewal/adjective-extension/README.md

 ## 1. Adjective-noun cooccurrence data

 The `data/` folder contains all historical adjective-noun cooccurrence counts grouped by decade, as well as adjectives and nouns used in our experiments.
-The following python code (executed from the `scripts/` folder) accesses the
+The following python code (executed from the `scripts/` folder) prints the raw co-occurrence count between "artificial" and "computer" during the 1980s.

 ```
 from util import *